 Hypophosphataemia is the name of a condition describing low levels of phosphate in the blood.
-Phosphate is an essential salt and is found in every cell of the body.
-Phosphate is a component of our DNA-(1)'>DNA and serves many important functions, including releasing oxygen from red blood cells and producing energy for cell metabolism.
+Phosphate is an essential salt found in every cell of the body.
+Phosphate is also a component of our DNA and other key molecules within the body.
+It serves many important biological functions, for example releasing oxygen from red blood cells or producing energy for cell metabolism.

-Phosphate is absorbed into the bloodstream from food in the stomach.
+Phosphate is absorbed into the bloodstream from food in the small intestine.
 The blood is filtered by the kidneys and any surplus phosphate leaves the body in the urine.
-The amount of phosphate in the bloodstream is controlled by a number of hormones.
-Parathyroid hormone causes the release of phosphate from bone and stimulates the kidney to remove more phosphate from the body in the urine.
-Vitamin D, thyroxine and growth hormone all help the small intestine to reabsorb phosphate.
+The amount of phosphate in the bloodstream is mainly controlled by parathyroid hormone, Parathyroid hormone causes the release of phosphate from the bones and stimulates the kidney to remove more phosphate from the bloodstream and into the urine.
+On the contrary, vitamin D helps both the kidney and the small intestine to reabsorb phosphate.

 There are a number of conditions that result in hypophosphataemia, including:

-Hypophosphataemia can also occur in people with breathing difficulties or eating disorders, following stomach surgery, with certain medications, if blood magnesium levels are low, or if blood calcium levels are high.
+Hypophosphataemia can also occur in people with breathing difficulties or eating disorders, rare inherited conditions other than hypophosphataemic rickets, following gastro-intestinal surgery, side effects from certain medications, low blood magnesium levels, or high blood calcium levels.

 Low levels of phosphate rarely lead to symptoms of hypophosphataemia; rather symptoms usually result from the associated condition that causes hypophosphataemia.
 Very low phosphate levels can cause breathing difficulties, confusion, altered mental status, muscle weakness and muscle damage called rhabdomyolysis.